Dips at small sizes for topological graph obstruction sets: Knotless embedding obstructions of size 23

 \subsection{Expansions of the size 22 graphs $H_1$ and $H_2$}

 We have argued that a size 23 MMIK graph must have a minor that is either one of six nIK graphs in the Heawood family, or else one of two $(11,22)$ graphs that we call $H_1$: \verb'J?B@xzoyEo?' and $H_2$: \verb'J?bFF`wN?{?' (see Figure~\ref{fig:H1H2}).
 We treated expansions of the Heawood family graphs in the previous subsection.
 In this subsection we show that $G_1$, $G_2$, and $G_3$ are the only size 23 MMIK expansions of $H_1$ and $H_2$.
+Recall that these two graphs were shown MMN2A (minor minimal for $2$-apex) in \cite{MP}.
+The unknotted embeddings of Figure~\ref{fig:H1H2} demonstrate that they are nIK.

 By Lemma~\ref{lem:delta3}, if a vertex split of $H_1$ results in a vertex of degree less than three, the resulting graph is not MMIK.
 Since $H_1$ is $4$-regular, the only other way to make a vertex split produces adjacent degree 3 vertices.
 Then, a $\yt$ move on one of the degree three vertices yields an $H_1+e$.
 Thus, a size 23 MMIK expansion of $H_1$ must be in the family of a $H_1+e$.